 Chapter 6: ATTRITION RATES of MLM participants – why few recruits stay, and why it matters

-How do failure (or dropout) rates for small businesses and franchises compare with MLM?
+- How do failure (or dropout) rates for MLMs compare with small businesses and franchises?

 Reading this chapter will put to rest the argument of defenders that attrition rates in MLM are similar to those in other small businesses.